Summary

-Second Period, First Narrative, Chapter VI
+Second Period, First Narrative, Chapter 6

-Chapter VI consists of the reproductions of several letters between Miss Clack and Franklin Blake at the time Miss Clack is writing her narrative of the diamond.
+Chapter 6 consists of the reproductions of several letters between Miss Clack and Franklin Blake at the time Miss Clack is writing her narrative of the diamond.
 Miss Clack asks Franklin for permission to include extracts from several Christian books to expand upon the event of Lady Verinder's death.
 Franklin denies permission.
 Miss Clack inquires whether, in her last chapters, she may include information which she now knows, but did not know at the time.
 Franklin refuses her request as all the narratives must be limited to individual experience at the time.
 Miss Clack asks permission to reproduce this correspondence in her narrative, and Franklin grants permission, on the condition that there be no more letters between them.
 Miss Clack writes one more letter informing Franklin that he has not managed to insult her, as she—a Christian woman—is above insult.

-Second Period, First Narrative, Chapter VII
+Second Period, First Narrative, Chapter 7

 A month has passed since Lady Verinder's death.
 In the meantime, Godfrey and Rachel's engagement has become known to members of the family.
 Godfrey's father is acting as caretaker for Rachel and has decided that she take up residence in Brighton, accompanied by his wife and Miss Clack.